 James Cook High school wishes to offer students a curriculum that is student-centred, culturally responsive and future-focused.
-We have redeveloped our curriculum for 2020 to offer all students a broader education; one that makes links within and across learning areas; that provides for coherent transitions and opens pathways to further learning.
+We have developed our curriculum to offer all students a broader education; one that makes links within and across learning areas; that provides for coherent transitions and opens pathways to further learning.
 Our new curriculum addresses the recognized need for inclusion.
 We offer a non-discriminatory curriculum that recognises students’ identities, languages, abilities, talents, and learning needs.

 A student centred curriculum inclusively allows for individual student needs and interests.
 It encourages decision making.
 It supports students emotional and physical well-being as well as aiding the motivation to learn.

 James Cook High School embraces The Treaty of Waitangi principle that puts students at the centre of teaching and learning, asserting that they should experience a curriculum that engages and challenges them, is forward-looking and inclusive, and affirms New Zealand’s unique identity.
 The curriculum is inclusive and contributes to the growth of student personal cultural, community and national identity.

 The curriculum prioritises effective pedagogy for Maori and Pasifika students https://nzcurriculum.tki.org.nz/Principles/Treaty-of-Waitangi